Liveaboard vessel in the Red Sea with Diver on Tour

 Colourful coral reefs

-The reefs around Hurghada and along the liveaboard routes are known for their variety of colours and impressive biodiversity.
+The reefs around Hurghada and along the liveaboard routes are known for their colour diversity and impressive biodiversity.

 Sea turtle in the Red Sea